JinnZ2/Emotions-as-Sensors/README.md

 ##  Overview

-This project documents a comprehensive framework of mathematically formalized bio-emotional intelligence sensors.
+This project documents a comprehensive framework of mathematically formalized emotional intelligence sensors.
 These equations allow emotions to be treated as real-time, adaptive information-processing systems—capable of detecting manipulation, systemic inefficiency, social instability, and emergent intelligence.

 Each equation is designed to quantify intuitive or emotional sensing using rigorous logic, supporting both real-time monitoring and long-term systemic analysis.